NiharLimaye/Olympic-data-visualization/README.md

-# Olympic data visualization using tableau desktop
+# Olympic data visualization using tableau and power BI desktop